Understanding Google’s EEAT Algorithm: Why Experience is Now Crucial for SEO

 The topic could cause harm if the content is not accurate and trustworthy. e.g., mild inaccuracies or content from less reliable sources could significantly impact someone’s health, financial stability, or safety, or impact society, for topics like: symptoms of a heart attack, how to invest money, what to do if there is an earthquake etc.

 YMYL is applied to topics that require a high level of accuracy or trust to prevent harm.
-So if you’re creating content that discusses high-stakes YMYL topics like health treatments, investment advice or societal well-being, it’s more important than ever to share the experiences that qualify you as an expert in this area.
+So if you’re creating content that discusses high-stakes YMYL topics like health treatments, investment advice or societal wellbeing, it’s more important than ever to share the experiences that qualify you as an expert in this area.

 Read more about YMYL for Health and Wellness brands

-Why Experience matters to Google
+Why Experience Matters to Google

 Why Experience matters to your clients